 DESCRIPTION: The American Wigeon is a medium-sized dabbling duck.
-In terms of size it is between a teal (smaller) and a pintail (larger).
-The drake has a green patch behind the eyes and a large whitish band from the cap down to the bill.
+The drake (breeding male) has a green patch behind the eyes and a large whitish band from the cap down to the bill.
 The cheeks, neck and throat are finely striated black and white.
 The flanks are rusty brown and the back and wings are brown, with the secondary coverts white and the secondaries dark brown.
 The under parts are white and the rump is black.
 The bill is white with a black tip.
 Non-breeding males are similar to females.
 The female is reddish brown with a grey head and neck with fine white barring.
 The under parts are white.
 Its bill is grey with a black tip.
 The legs and feet are grey.
 This duck is approximately 20 inches (50 cm) long.

 VOICE: https://www.xeno-canto.org/species/Mareca-americana.
 Males are noisy whistlers, whereas females emit more typical ‘quacks’ for a duck.

 NAME: The English name ‘Wigeon’ is from French ‘vigeon’, which means a whistling duck.
 The Latin genus name ‘Mareca’ is from Portuguese and means a small duck.
 Whenever a location name such as a continent or cardinal direction is part of a bird’s name, it implies that there are other species of the same genus in other locations.
 In this case here we have the ‘American’ wigeon, and there’s also the ‘Eurasian’ Wigeon.

 HABITAT: Wetlands in open areas, either fresh or saltwater marshes.

 DIET: The American wigeon has a bill with features that help it tear away at vegetation, which is the bulk of its diet during the non-breeding season.
 When breeding, the female and ducklings will also add invertebrates to their menu.
 Wigeons eat at night as well, especially during hunting season.